Drumnadrochit 5 miles.

 A truly spectacular location and a sweet and welcoming cottage that will tick all the boxes.

 Two bedrooms: 1 x double, 1 x twin.
-Ground floor bathroom with bath, hand-held shower, basin and WC.
+Ground floor bathroom with bath withhand-held shower, basin and WC.
+Separate Shower in cubicle.
 Kitchen with breakfast table with stools.
 Sitting room with electric stove.

 About the location